 “You can exist without your soul, you know, as long as your brain and heart are still working.
 But you’ll have no sense of self anymore, no memory, no … anything.
-There’s no chance at all of recover.
+There’s no chance at all of recovery.
 You’ll just exist.
 As an empty shell.
-And you soul is gone forever … lost.“JK rowling, Harry Potter and the Prisoner of Azkaban
+And your soul is gone forever … lost.“JK rowling, Harry Potter and the Prisoner of Azkaban

 The Confectioner’s Daughter by Lou Drofenik